ON THE BACK OF THOUGHT

 In certain circles, they call bodily talk oafish.

 While our thoughts can lead us to lifesaving discoveries and realisations, they are not the only driving force in the universe.
 As someone who enjoys writing, I find it helpful to remember this, especially when my mind becomes overwhelmed with too many anomalies.
-While thoughts can inspire us to build a rousing monument, write a book, bake a pie, or even engineer a pioneering flying machine, it’s reassuring, even calming, to acknowledge that other factors are at play in our world.
+While thoughts can inspire us to build a rousing monument, write a book, bake a pie, or even engineer a pioneering flying machine, they can also drive us mad.
+It’s reassuring, even calming, to acknowledge that other factors are at play in the universe.

 Where do thoughts burst from?